Alex Toohey

-Alex Toohey (born 5 May 2004) is an Australian professional basketball player for the Golden State Warriors of the National Basketball Association (NBA), on a two-way contract with the Santa Cruz Warriors of the NBA G League.
-He previously played for the Sydney Kings of the National Basketball League (NBL).
-He was drafted by the Phoenix Suns with the 52nd pick in the second round of the 2025 NBA draft.
+Alex Toohey (born 5 May 2004) is an Australian professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
+He has played for the Sydney Kings of the National Basketball League (NBL).
+Toohey was drafted by the Phoenix Suns with the 52nd pick in the second round of the 2025 NBA draft where he was then subsequently traded to the Golden State Warriors.

 Early life and career

 Toohey was born in Canberra, the capital of Australia.
 Growing up, he played both basketball and cricket, the latter of which his father had played.
 He decided to focus solely on basketball after receiving a call-up to the Australian national under-15 team for the Oceania Games.
 He attended Marist College Canberra and played for their team as well as with the Weston Creek Woden Dodgers.

 In 2020, Toohey joined the NBA Academy and the BA Centre of Excellence.
 He played for the Academy for three seasons and received attention for his performance at the 2022 NBA Academy Games, where he was his team's leading scorer, placed second in steals and fifth in rebounds.
 In 2021, he played five games for the Centre of Excellence in the Waratah League.
 He went on to play nine games for the Centre of Excellence in the NBL1 in the 2022 season.
 In the 2023 NBL1 season, he led the team to the regular season championship in the NBL1 East and averaged 17.9 points, 5.8 rebounds and 2.7 assists per game.

 Toohey committed to play college basketball in the U.S. for the Gonzaga Bulldogs in November 2022.
 However, he later retracted his commitment in June 2023.